kohler/hotcrp/devel/apidoc/index.md

 HotCRP reads parameters using [form encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST), either in query strings or in the request body.
-Complex requests either use structured keys, such as `named_search/1/q`, or, occasionally, JSON encoding.
-`multipart/form-data` is used for requests that include file data.
+Complex requests either use structured keys, such as `named_search/1/q`, or, occasionally, parameters encoded as JSON.
+Use `multipart/form-data` for requests that include uploaded files.

 The `p` parameter, which defines a submission ID, can appear either in the query string or immediately following `api/` in the query path.
-`api/comment?p=1` and `api/1/comment` are the same API call.
+`api/comment?p=1` and `api/1/comment` are the same API call. `p` is generally a decimal number greater than 0.

 Responses are formatted as JSON.

-# schema message

-Fart fart
+Every response has an `ok` property; `ok` is `true` if the request succeeded and `false` otherwise.
+Messages about the request, if any, are expressed in a `message_list` property.